pyOpenSci/python-package-guide/CONTRIBUTING.md

 You can make changes to your pull request by pushing new commits to the branch.
 The pull request will be updated automatically with your new changes.

 Once your pull request is approved, it will be merged into the main branch and your changes will be included in the guide.

-*__TODO__: This section should describe how review happens in GitHub, how see the comments, and how to submit changes (push a new branch)*

 ## Additional help